 Will I Be Able to Bring Feminine Products With me to Boot Camp?

 You should bring as much as you need for the trip.
 When you get to Marine Boot Camp, you’ll be able to buy all the basic hygiene gear that you need at the base Post Exchange, or PX.
 You can buy deodorant, toothpaste, razor blades, sunscreen, and more at the PX.
 Feminine hygiene products will be readily available as well.

 My Lips Dry up Frequently, Can I Bring Chapstick or Aquaphor?

-You can bring whatever you want, but you’ll only be able to keep the items listed above.
-Furthermore, the more you bring, the longer it will take to process all the recruits through receiving, as every item has to be catalogued, given a receipt, and then stored for the next three months.
+The truth is, you can bring whatever you want, but you’ll only be able to keep the items listed above.
+Furthermore, the more you bring, the longer it will take to process all the recruits through receiving, as every item has to be cataloged, given a receipt, and then stored for the next three months.

 The more recruits bring, the longer this processing takes.
 As you will now be a part of a unit, and slowing down the entire unit, you may be singled out by your Drill Instructors for increased scrutiny.
 Showing up with just the above items and ready to train shows the Marines that you did your research and are ready to go.

 Looking for more information on Marine Boot Camp?
 We wrote an article explaining the entire recruit training schedule.
 We’ve outlined every single training week, from swim week to rifle qualification, even in-depth insider knowledge on the Crucible.